Der Ohrenzeuge (The Earwitness) — character study after Elias Canetti

 • 25 February 2001; Posthoornkerk (Amsterdam, Netherlands) — "The Great Virtuoso Slugfest" [premiere]

-Der Ohrenzeuge ("The Earwitness") is the sixth in a series of short works for solo instrument based upon the vividly surreal characters in Der Ohrenzeuge: Fünfzig Charaktere ("Earwitness: Fifty Characters"), written in 1974 by the Bulgarian-born British-Austrian novelist Elias Canetti (1905-1994).
+Der Ohrenzeuge ("The Earwitness") is the sixth in a series of short works for solo instrument based upon characters in Der Ohrenzeuge: Fünfzig Charaktere ("Earwitness: Fifty Characters"), written in 1974 by the Bulgarian-born British-Austrian novelist Elias Canetti (1905-1994).
 Canetti’s distinctive studies incorporate poetic imagery, singular insights, and unabashed wordplay to create fifty ironic paradigms of human behavior.
-Begun in 1997, there are fifteen works in this series to date, composed for contrabass, violin, contrabassoon, ocarina, glass harmonica, bass flute, alto saxophone, trumpet, percussion, bass saxophone, guitar, piccolo, organ, basset horn, and violoncello.
+This collection of works, begun in 1997, was inspired by the vividly surreal depictions of Canetti’s characters and includes works for contrabass, violin, bass flute, ocarina, contrabassoon, glass harmonica, trumpet, percussion, bass saxophone, piccolo, organ, basset horn, and violoncello, among others.
 In Canetti's depiction of this character, The Earwitness “comes, halts, huddles unnoticed in a corner, peers into a book or display, hears whatever is to be heard, and moves away untouched and absent.”
 Accordingly, the work itself quotes fragments of nearly two dozen Twentieth-century works from the flute and bass flute repertoire.

 Der Ohrenzeuge was composed between September 2000 and January 2001 for flutist Helen Bledsoe, who first performed the work on 25 February 2001 at the Posthoornkerk in Amsterdam.
 It is included on the albumImprobable Encounters (innova 873, 2014).